-- Common shares, voting, without par 194,325,157. - Preferred shares, non-voting, redeemable for the amount paid thereon, all rights and privileges to be determined by the Board of Directors.
+- Common shares, voting, without par 216,824,566. - Preferred shares, non-voting, redeemable for the amount paid thereon, all rights and privileges to be determined by the Board of Directors.

-Issued during 2020
+Issued during 2022

-(i) During the three months ended June 30, 2020, the Company closed a private placement pursuant to which it issued 20,000,000 units at a price of \$0.05625 per unit for gross proceeds for \$1,125,000.
-Each unit consists of one common share in capital of the Company and one-half share purchase warrant entitling the purchase of one common share at a price per share of \$0.075.
-The fair value of the 10,000,000 warrants was estimated at \$0.0297 using the Black-Scholes option valuation model with the following assumptions: an expected volatility of 116%, a risk-free interest rate of 0.35%, an expected unit life of 2 years, no expected dividend yield and a price at date of grant of \$0.05625.
+(i) On February 8, 2022, the Company closed the first tranche of a non-brokered private placement.
+Under the first tranche, the Company issued 7,166,670 units at a price of \$0.25 per unit for aggregate gross proceeds of \$1,791,668.
+Each unit consists of one common share and one-half of one common share purchase warrant.
+Each whole warrant issued pursuant to the first tranche entitles the holder thereof to acquire one common share at a price of \$0.40 until February 8, 2024.
+The warrants contain an acceleration provision whereby if the closing price of the common shares on the TSXV is \$0.70 or more for 10 consecutive trading days the Company will have the right to accelerate the expiry date of the warrants (the "Acceleration Provision").
+The fair value of the 3,583,335 warrants was estimated at \$0.117 using the Black-Scholes option valuation model with the following assumptions: an expected volatility of 110%, a risk-free interest rate of 1.35%, an expected unit life of 2 years, no expected dividend yield and a price at date of grant of \$0.25.